Moroccan Tea Culture

 In Morocco, serving tea is an art form and a gesture of hospitality.
 The host pours tea from a height to create a foam, and refusing tea is considered impolite.
 Each glass is tasted to ensure perfect balance.

-The national drink of Morocco, a perfect blend of green tea, fresh mint, and sugar.
+Morocco's beloved national drink - ceremonial blend of green gunpowder tea, fresh mint, and sugar, poured dramatically from height.

 Chamomile & Orange Blossom Tea